RestrictedBoltzmannMachines.jl

 # Generate samples via Gibbs sampling

 - Examples: Step-by-step tutorials showing how to train an RBM on MNIST, estimate the partition function with Annealed Importance Sampling, and sample with Metropolis-Hastings.
-Also includes visualizations of individual layer distributions (Gaussian, ReLU, dReLU).
+Also includes visualizations of individual layer distributions (Gaussian, ReLU, dReLU-family layers).

 - Reference: Full API reference with docstrings for all functions and types.